modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Notes.md

 - Cherry MX and Gateron Normal profile
 After chatting with some folks on Discord, this is possible to support multiple types of switch with seemingly incompatible footprints by overlapping either the different switches/footprints or combining the two footprints into a single one like this:
 <img src="./screenRecording-000166@2x.png" width="300px"/>
-In this example, these are hotswap footprints that I've manually combined into a single footprint `KS-33_MX_HOTSWAP`.
+In this example, these are 2 different `hotswap` footprints that I've manually combined into a single footprint `KS-33_MX_HOTSWAP`.
+- Cherry MX (which Gateron Normal Profile switches fit into)
+- Gateron KS-33 Low Profile Switches

+>**Note:** These switches, while now technically supported by the PCB, will not be hot swappable for 2 reasons:
+>- The HotSwap sockets can't **both** be installed at once, the maker will need to chose
+>- The Case/Plate design will be different.
+The KS-33's, being low-profile, will have a different distance between plate and PCB than the normal profile MX and Gateron Switches

 Couple things to note about doing this:
 - Will require a plate to keep the switch steady since you're overlapping several of the post holes.